Limited Gradient Descent: Learning With Noisy Labels

-Theorem 2 establishes a sufficient condition that the asymmetric polluted samples should be less than half of the total samples, while $\beta<\frac{1}{2}$ is only a basic condition.
+Theorem 2 establishes a necessary condition that the asymmetric polluted samples should be less than half of the total samples, whereas $\beta<\frac{1}{2}$ is only a basic condition.
 If the selection rate $\beta$ is close to the upper bound $\frac{1}{2}$, it is very difficult to train successfully.
-Empirically, we need a tighter upper bound of $\beta$ to ensure a sufficient learning performance.
+Empirically, we need a tighter upper bound of $\beta$ to ensure sufficient learning performance.

-\begin{proposition} Following theorem 2, further assume that the scale of the clean pattern is not less than $\delta$ times those of the reverse patterns and that $\eta<\frac{1}{2}$ holds.
+\begin{proposition} Following Theorem 2, we further assume that the scale of the clean pattern is not less than $\delta$ times those of the reverse patterns and that $\eta<\frac{1}{2}$ holds.
 Then, the selection rate $\beta$ should satisfy $\beta \le \frac{1}{1+\delta}$. \end{proposition}

-\begin{proof} Recall that the reverse samples contain two regular patterns: the shifted polluted pattern and shifted clean pattern.
+\begin{proof} Recall that the reverse samples contain two regular patterns: shifted polluted pattern and shifted clean pattern.

 Similar to Theorem 2, we have the following simultaneous inequalities: